 A scholarship from the Bavarian Academic Centre (Bayhost) allowed her to pursue further studies at the University of Performing Arts in Munich, Germany, where she successfully completed her Master in composition in the class of Prof. Jan Müller-Wieland in July 2010.

-She also attended several composition courses and workshops with composers such as with Wolfgang Rihm, Peter Michael Hamel (Hamburg), James Clarke (London), Pascal Dusapin (Paris), Frederik Durieux (Paris), Isabel Mundry (Zurich), Beat Furrer (Graz), Manfred Stahnke, Georg Hajdu (Hamburg), and many others..
-From 2010 to 2012 she worked as a free-lance composer in Berlin and since October 2013 she is a doctoral student at the Hamburg University of Music and Theatre where she is working on a dissertation about contemporary music theatre.
+She also attended several composition courses and workshops with composers such as with Wolfgang Rihm, Peter Michael Hamel (Hamburg), James Clarke (London), Pascal Dusapin (Paris), Frederik Durieux (Paris), Isabel Mundry (Zurich), Beat Furrer (Graz), Manfred Stahnke, Georg Hajdu (Hamburg), and many others.
+From 2010 to 2012 she worked as a free-lance composer in Berlin and since Jun 2012 she lives and works Hamburg.

 Her catalogue of compositions includes several solo, chamber and orchestral works as well as an opera and in recent years her music has been performed in Europe and Asia.
 Her latest works reveal, amongst other qualities, a strong interest in the theatrical aspects of music and her opera “Spiegelspiel” was premiered in May 2010 during the Munich biennial festival for contemporary music theatre.
 She also received further commissions from the Kassel Music Days, the Siemens Arts Programme, the Hamburg University of Music and the Young Euro Classic Festival in Berlin, for which she composed the orchestral piece In Circle (2011).
 She was recently awarded a scholarship from the German Society of Women Artists and Art Patrons (GEDOK) and will be a guest composer at the society’s atelier in Lübeck during 2014.